Serras do Porto Park: Background

 In 1993, the area encompassing the Santa Justa, Pias, and Castiçal mountains was included in a proposal for a metropolitan park, envisioned as part of a structural ecological corridor.
 Its purpose was to serve as a green buffer and contribute to the environmental balance of the entire Porto Metropolitan Area ecosystem.
 In 2009, in the study Rede de Parques Metropolitanos na Grande Área Metropolitana do Porto, landscape architect Teresa Andresen proposed the creation of the Parque do Salto as part of the National Network of Protected Areas.

 In 2014, under the Green Lung Project, the mayors of Gondomar, Paredes, and Valongo committed to forming an inter-municipal team composed of professionals from various fields, with Teresa Andresen invited to serve as the team's general coordinator.
 In June 2015, the three municipalities signed a cooperation agreement aimed at creating the Serras do Porto Park (Porto Mountains Park).
 The park would protect and enhance a territory comprising the Santa Justa, Pias, Castiçal, Flores, Santa Iria, and Banjas mountains, spanning 5,974 hectares of significant economic, cultural, and environmental value.

 On April 18, 2016, at the São Pedro da Cova Mining Museum in Gondomar, the public deed establishing the Associação de Municípios Parque das Serras do Porto was signed.
 This organization led the process of classifying the territory as a protected area.
 The designation of the Serras do Porto Park Regional Protected Landscape was approved by the General Assembly in December 2016 and officially published in the Diário da República on March 15, 2017, marking the formal creation of the Serras do Porto Park.

 Geology and paleontology

 Quartzites in the Serra de Santa Justa.

-The Serras do Porto Park boasts a rich geological history that spans more than 500 million years, particularly within the "Anticlinal de Valongo," a geological structure approximately 90 kilometers long.
-This area features rocks and geological records that offer valuable insight into the region's geological evolution.

 The oldest rocks in the region were formed at the beginning of the Paleozoic era, more than 540 million years ago, when the area was submerged under the sea.
 Sediments deposited in the deeper parts of the sea transformed into shales, while quartzites, graywackes, and conglomerates formed from deposition in shallower areas.

 At the beginning of the Ordovician period, a new sea formed in the interior of the continent, leading to the deposition of sediments that gave rise to the base conglomerates and quartzites of the Arenigian.
 These sediments formed the crests of the Valongo Anticline, located on both the western flank (Santa Justa, Castiçal, and Flores mountains) and the eastern flank (Pias, Santa Iria, and Banjas mountains), as well as the slates found in the region.